NASA Astronaut Group 16

 NASA Astronaut Group 16 ("The Sardines") was a group of 44 astronauts announced by NASA on May 1, 1996.
 The class was nicknamed "The Sardines" for being such a large class, humorously implying that their training sessions would be as tightly packed as sardines in a can.
 These 44 candidates compose the largest astronaut class to date.
 NASA selected so many candidates in preparation for the anticipated need for ISS crew members, along with regular shuttle needs.
-Nine of the 44 astronauts selected were from other countries, including 1 each from 5 Europe nations and 2 each from Canada and Japan.
+Nine of the 44 astronauts selected were from other countries, including 1 each from 5 European nations and 2 each from Canada and Japan.

 Three members of this group, William C. McCool, David M. Brown, and Laurel B. Clark, died in the 2003 Space Shuttle Columbia disaster, during STS-107.
 These three received the Congressional Space Medal of Honor.

 The group includes identical twins Mark and Scott J. Kelly.
 The group also includes Lisa Nowak, who was expelled from the astronaut corps in 2007.